adibifard/F4SPC/README.md

 ### Usage:
 Although the code can handle many options via different flags, there are only two mandatory inputs for the code.
 The first is the input `.gro` file and second is the type of the water model
 (either a 3-point or 4-point).
-After moving to the folder where the f4time.py code exists, the basic command to run the code looks as below:
+After moving to the folder where the f4spc.py code is located, the basic command to run the code looks like following:

 `$ python f4spc.py -i input.gro -wm (3 or 4)`

 The `-i` flag identifies the .gro file to be processed by the code, and the `-wm` flag identifies the type of the water-model.
-The `-wm` flag can get integers 3 or 4.
+The `-wm` flag can be followed by the integers 3 or 4.
 The integer 3 refers  the three-site water model arranged as OHH in the .gro file, while in the four-site water model the atoms of a water molecule are arranged as OHHM.
 Where m is the imaginary particle